 A: Completely KIDS has multiple ways to get involved.
 Check out our part-time and full-time job opportunities to become one of our valued team members.
 Join our guild to support us through fundraising events – Author Luncheon and Night in the Neighborhood – and advocacy efforts.
 Sign up to volunteer either behind-the-scenes or working directly with children at one of our after-school locations.
 Finally, we are always in need of financial and in-kind donation support.
 Please consider donating to Completely KIDS today!

 Q: Why did Completely KIDS need a new building?

 A: Many of the children we serve have additional need for mental health and care management services, academic assistance and food, which Completely KIDS can address.
-However, our current facility is quite simply at capacity and prohibits us from upholding our commitment to serve these kids and families.
+However, our old facility was quite simply at capacity and prohibited us from upholding our commitment to serve these kids and families.

 Renovating and expanding our current space allows us to provide more educational and enrichment opportunities for kids and families and increase the number of children served by our weekend food efforts.
-We will be able to better meet the needs of families already served as well as take on the needs of families not currently reached by our agency.
+We are better able to meet the needs of families already served as well as take on the needs of families not currently reached by our agency.
 For us, it’s not just about bricks and mortar.
 Rather, the bricks and mortar are the vehicle by which we assist with basic needs, support the development of behavioral and mental health, and empower families with the skills necessary to overcome barriers to their success.